Rafael Devers Preview, Player Props: Red Sox vs. Astros

 Astros Pitching Rankings

-- The 9.1 strikeouts per nine innings put together by the Astros pitching staff ranks eighth in MLB.
+- The 9.1 strikeouts per nine innings put together by the Astros pitching staff ranks eighth in the league.

-- The Astros have a 3.94 team ERA that ranks ninth among all league pitching staffs.
+- The Astros' 3.95 team ERA ranks ninth among all league pitching staffs.

-- Astros pitchers combine to give up 161 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- Javier (9-2) is looking for his 10th victory when he gets the starting nod for the Astros in his 25th start of the season.
-He's put together a 4.52 ERA in 127 1/3 innings pitched, with 115 strikeouts.
+- Urquidy (2-3) takes the mound for the Astros in his 10th start of the season.
+He's put together a 5.21 ERA in 46 2/3 innings pitched, with 36 strikeouts.

-- In his last outing on Tuesday against the Boston Red Sox, the right-hander went five innings, giving up three earned runs while surrendering seven hits.
+- The right-hander last appeared in relief on Monday, when he threw four innings against the Boston Red Sox, allowing one earned run while giving up four hits.

-- The 26-year-old has a 4.52 ERA and 8.1 strikeouts per nine innings in 24 games this season, while giving up a batting average of .239 to his opponents.
+- In 11 games this season, the 28-year-old has put up a 5.21 ERA and 6.9 strikeouts per nine innings, while giving up a batting average of .283 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.